 Debra Rae Cohen is Co-editor of Modernism/modernity, and oversees the Print Plus platform.
-She is Associate Professor of English at the University of South Carolina.
+She is Professor of English at the University of South Carolina.

 Debra Rae Cohen

 Thank goodness for the vagaries of academic publishing, which often result in M/m’s January issue coming out late enough in February to allow me to deliver one more barrage of news under the rubric of “2018.”
 (As if we hadn’t heard enough from that year—I know.)

 Though some of you may have heard this news through other media, I thought it was important to acknowledge here on the Print Plus platform itself the honor that we have just been accorded by the Association of American Publishers: the 2019 PROSE Award for Innovation in Journal Publishing.
 Conceiving, designing, building, and sustaining this platform—not to mention convincing change-resistant institutions of its rigor, vision, and utility—has, I have intimated all too often in this space, been an arduous process.
 It’s very heartening to see that vision and that labor recognized.
 Cognizant of the glut of awards shows in this season, I will keep the thanks brief: suffice it to say that without the support of the MSA board and the JHUP development team, mountains of extra work from Sunshine Dempsey and the rest of the editorial staff, and most of all, the extraordinary skill and acumen of Matt Huculak and, more recently, Emily Christina Murphy, this platform would not exist.

 The recent MSA conference in Columbus—full of fabulous presentations as it was—reminded me anew that the real energy of such events gathers and builds in the roundtables.
 Or in the bar, or over coffee, or wherever discussion spills over beyond its allotted 90 minutes.
 We’re trying to duplicate that energy here on Print Plus.